 Save for the Issuer, no other party has separately verified the information contained in this Base Prospectus.
-None of the Arrangers, Dealers, the Calculation Agent or any of the Agents accepts any responsibility for the contents of this Base Prospectus (or any Final Terms) or for any other statement, made or purported to be made by the Arrangers, Dealers, the Calculation Agent or Agents or on its or their behalf in connection with the Issuer or the issue and offering of any Notes.
-Each of the Arrangers, Dealers, the Calculation Agent and the Agents accordingly disclaims all and any liability whether arising in tort or contract or otherwise (save as referred to above) which it might otherwise have in respect of this Base Prospectus, any Final Terms or any such statement.
+None of the Arranger or the Dealers or the Calculation Agent or any of the Agents accepts any responsibility for the contents of this Base Prospectus (or any Final Terms) or for any other statement, made or purported to be made by the Arranger or the Dealers or the Calculation Agent or Agents or on its or their behalf in connection with the Issuer or the issue and offering of any Notes.
+Each of the Arranger, the Dealers, the Calculation Agent and the Agents accordingly disclaims all and any liability whether arising in tort or contract or otherwise (save as referred to above) which it might otherwise have in respect of this Base Prospectus, any Final Terms or any such statement.
 The statements made in this paragraph are without prejudice to the responsibilities of the Issuer under or in connection with this Base Prospectus, any Final Terms and the Notes.

-In the ordinary course of business, the Arrangers and Dealers may have engaged and may in the future engage in banking or investment banking transactions with the Issuer and its affiliates or any of them.
+In the ordinary course of business, the Arranger and the Dealers may have engaged and may in the future engage in banking or investment banking transactions with the Issuer and its affiliates or any of them.